-- (2) Value based on \$52.92 per share, which was the closing market price of the Company's common stock reported on the Nasdaq on December 31, 2018.
-The market value of the performance-based awards reported in the "Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares of Stock That Have Not Vested" column assumes the achievement of performance goals at the target level. - (3) Represents unearned performance-based restricted stock awards issued pursuant to the Company's Omnibus Plan assuming the achievement of performance goals at the target level.
-The awards were granted on February 2, 2017 and February 1, 2018 (other than in the case of Mr. Cavellier, whose awards were granted on February 12, 2018) and will be earned based on the achievement of certain EPS and ROE targets over the applicable three-year performance period, as discussed in the CD&A. Awards earned will vest in full on the third anniversary of the grant date.
+- (2) Value based on \$38.91 per share, which was the closing market price of the Company's common stock reported on the Nasdaq Global Select Market on December 31, 2020. - (3) Represents unearned performance-based restricted stock awards issued pursuant to the Company's Omnibus Plan.
+The number of unearned performance-based shares and the corresponding market value of such shares has been calculated in accordance with the instructions to Item 402(f) of Regulation S-K and related SEC guidance based on the achievement level that exceeds the performance of the last completed fiscal years over which performance is measured.
+Because the three-year performance period ended December 31, 2020 resulted in payouts of performance-based awards below the target level, the number of shares and corresponding market value in the table above represent the target number of performance-based shares that can be earned at the end of the applicable three-year performance period.
+The awards were granted on February 1, 2018 (other than in the case of Mr. Cavellier and Mr. Erdbruegger, whose awards were granted on February 12, 2018 and July 26, 2018, respectively), January 31, 2019, and January 31, 2020.
+Amounts ultimately earned will be based on the achievement of certain EPS and ROE targets over the applicable three-year performance period, as discussed in the CD&A. Awards earned will vest in full on the third anniversary of the applicable grant date.